kwz219/P-EPR-Artefact/README.md

 >-save_dir: where to store the tool configurations after initialization

->-repair_history_info: For initialization, a json file that contains the meta information of tools' repair history, including tool name and corresponding repair samples.
+>-repair_history_info: For initialization, a json file that contains the meta information of tools' repair history, including tool which requires initialization or update and a list of repair samples.
 Each repair sample should provide the fault file location, fault line location, and test_error_type.

 >-input_file: For inference, where the buggy file is